jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 for it to be modified by transactions submitted from outside of the ledger via Tendermint.
-The storage will be guarded by a special validity predicate - `EthSentinel` - that is part of the verifier set by default for every transaction, but will be removed by the ledger code for the specific permitted protocol transactions that are allowed to update `/eth_msgs`.
+The storage will be guarded by a special validity predicate - `EthSentinel` - that is part of the verifier set by default for every transaction, but will be removed by the ledger code for the specific permitted transactions that are allowed to update `/eth_msgs`.

 ### Including events into storage